-In 2023, FMCS will continue to meet the highest standards of government efficiency, integrity, employee engagement, and customer service by sustaining a culture of continuous improvement among the Agency's highly motivated workforce.
-Like many Federal agencies, FMCS has experienced occasional challenges related to employee recruitment, training, consistent performance, and retention.
-However, FMCS employees and their focus on accomplishing the agency mission continue to keep the agency at the forefront among similarly sized units of the Federal Government.
+FMCS will continue to meet the highest standards of government efficiency, integrity, employee engagement, and customer service by sustaining a culture of continuous improvement among the Agency's highly motivated workforce.
+Like many federal agencies, FMCS has experienced challenges in recent years related to employee recruitment, training, consistent performance, and retention.
+However, FMCS employees and their focus on accomplishing the agency mission continue to keep the agency at the forefront among similarly sized units of the federal government.